isaportner/Fisher-Spanish-Corpus-Parsing-and-Montreal-Forced-Alignment-Pipeline/README.md

 # Fisher Spanish Corpus Parsing + Montreal Forced Alignment Pipeline
-Summary (TLDR): Automates SPH→WAV conversion, channel splitting, and forced alignment runs to generate TextGrid outputs at scale; added quality control checks to support reliable analysis.
+Summary (TLDR): This data pipeline automates SPH→WAV conversion, channel splitting, and forced alignment runs to generate TextGrid outputs at scale; added quality control checks to support reliable analysis.
+This was a final project I designed in my advanced data science linguistics class, where I chose to explore the weakening and dropping in /s/ duration and intensity across various Latin American demographics (ie. Caribbean spanish dialect versus Mexican spanish dialect).

+Language Used: Python3

 Overview:
-This repository contains scripts to parse the Fisher Spanish corpus (LDC), split stereo SPH files by channel into per-speaker audio, convert transcripts to per-speaker `.lab` files, and run Montreal Forced Aligner (MFA) to produce TextGrids for downstream phonetic/variationist analysis.
+This repository contains scripts to parse the Fisher Spanish corpus, provided by the Linguistic Data Corpus (LDC) of the Univeristy of Pennsylvania.
+It splits stereo SPH files by channel into per-speaker audio, convert transcripts to per-speaker `.lab` files, and run Montreal Forced Aligner (MFA) to produce TextGrids for downstream phonetic/variationist analysis.

 ## Corpus
-- Source: Fisher Spanish (LDC)
+- Source: The Fisher Spanish Corpus (LDC)
+- Description of Corpus: Consisted of 864 different 10-12 minute telephone conversations with two speakers per file.
-- Format: audio in SPH (SPHERE), transcripts in TDF
+- Format: Audio files in SPH (SPHERE), speech transcripts as TDF files
-- Each conversation has 2 speakers (channel 0 / channel 1) with subject IDs.
+- Each conversation has 2 speakers (channel 0 / channel 1) with corresponding subject IDs.
-- Speakers in this study: 5 native Caribbean Spanish speakers and 91 non-Caribbean speakers.
+- Speakers analyzed in this study: 91 non-caribbean speakers and 5 caribbean speakers from various different countries
 - Total transcripts cover ~163 hours of telephone speech.

 **IMPORTANT:** This repo does not distribute Fisher audio/transcripts.
 You must obtain the corpus from LDC under the appropriate license.

 ## Pipeline Overview
+Input: SPH sound files from your chosen corpus
+Output: TextGrid files for further phonetic/linguistic analysis
-1. Split each SPH into two single-channel audio files (speaker 0 and speaker 1)
+1. Split each SPH sound file into two single-channel audio files (speaker 0 and speaker 1 - depending on the number of speakers you have in each sound file)
 2. Convert SPH → WAV
 3. Resample WAV to 16 kHz for MFA compatibility
-4. Convert TDF transcripts → `.lab`, then split by channel/speaker
+4. Convert TDF transcripts → `.lab`, then split them by channel/speaker
 5. Run Montreal Forced Aligner to generate TextGrids

 ## Directory Layout